nathanblong99/Church-Brain/README.md

 1. `planner_llm.plan_with_llm` builds JSON `{ "calls": [...] }` using allowed ops list.
 2. JSON validated; single repair attempt if invalid.
 3. Catalog ops executed.
-4. `planner_llm.compose_with_llm` produces final answer (fallback to heuristic if error).
+4. `planner_llm.compose_with_llm` produces the final answer.

 Lane B Flow with LLM:
 1. `_plan_with_llm` returns `{ "steps": [...] }` (verbs only; no side effects).
-2. Fallback heuristic parsing used on failure or empty plan.
+2. If the LLM plan fails validation after one repair attempt, the request fails fast (no heuristic fallback).

 - Safety note: if Gemini returns an error or credentials are missing, the planner/composer will raise and the request fails fast.